 Measuring Iron and Vitamin A in Fortified Kernels with iChecks

 To support the implementation of rice fortification, BioAnalyt has partnered with DSM to develop and optimize a sample preparation method for FK. iCheck Iron is a portable, single-wavelength photometer

 and iCheck Fluoro is a portable, single-wavelength fluorometer.
 Both are pre-calibrated for quantitative measurement of iron and vitamin A, respectively, in various food matrices, including many types of flour.

 To ensure a reliable result with iCheck Iron and iCheck Fluoro, FK samples require a customized sample preparation protocol.
 First, the FK is ground into a fine, flour-like powder and digested with α-amylase, taka-amylase A, or taka-diastase enzymes.
 Enzymes help to break down the structure of extruded FK and release the iron and vitamin A for an efficient extraction into the reagent vial.
-Download our application paper here to learn more.
+Download our application paper here (updated version from 30.08.2019) to learn more.